 In 2003 Dietrich was part of a team that received the $3000 International Technology Prize in the MIT IDEAS Competition.
 He was awarded the Gelb Fellowship in 2002 and the Sixteen XVI Award in 2002, which is presented to MIT Aero/Astro alumni under the age of 35 "for demonstrating extraordinary accomplishment early in their career."

 "The best way to think of an invention, I think, is to think of a need," said Dietrich, a native of Sausalito, California.
 "Make every mistake that you can."

 In April 2017, Dietrich left Terrafugia and sold his company to a chinese industrialist, Chao Jing.

-And as of 2019, Dietrich continued his passion and love for aeronautics and aerospace and founded another company called Jump Aero Incorporated.
-Jump Aero Incorporated works with eVTOL technology to help first responders save lives.
+And as of 2019, Dietrich continued his passion and love for aeronautics and aerospace and co-founded another company called Jump Aero Incorporated.
+Jump Aero Incorporated works with electric vertical takeoff and landing (eVTOL) aircraft technology to help first responders save lives.